superlinked/VectorHub/docs/use_cases/advanced_retrieval_augmented_generation.md

 splitter = DocumentSplitter(split_by="sentence", split_length=3, split_overlap=2)
 ```

 To maintain granular control over the chunking process, we choose to `split_by` "sentence".
 We set  `split_length` to 3 sentences to ensure each chunk is sufficiently detailed yet concise, but also retain continuity between adjacent chunks by setting `split_overlap` to 2 sentences.
-There is no universal, golden rule for these hyperparameters.
+There is no universal, golden rule for setting these hyperparameters.
 We suggest you try out different configurations based on your documents' structure and type.
 For a thorough evaluation of chunking methods, check out [this article](https://superlinked.com/vectorhub/an-evaluation-of-rag-retrieval-chunking-methods).

 ### Document embeddings